info

 The generated API client is now available in your project.
 You can now use it in your application!

-Publishing API clients to a package feed
+Publishing API clients to a package feed Link to heading

 To automate this process even further, you can choose to publish the generated API client to a package feed.
 This prevents multiple teams from having to generate the client themselves.
 They can simply install the package from the feed, or choose to generate their own version if they want